flashjackson/dipHUD/README.md

 I'm finally finished!
 After lots of edits and addition, I have a product that I'm willing to release!

 I hope you enjoy!
-Screenshots can be found at this link httpimgur.comazoNTW
+Screenshots can be found at this link http://imgur.com/azoNTW

 --diplodicus